-This gelatin was formed in a turkey-shaped mold, similar to one by Nordic Ware, but any five-cup mold will work.
+This gelatin was formed in a turkey-shaped mold, but any five-cup mold will work.
 If you prefer, you can prepare two smaller gelatins by dividing the layers between two three-cup molds.

 Make the pomegranate gelatin: Place a 5-cup mold in the refrigerator to chill.
 In a saucepan, sprinkle gelatin over 1/2 cup pomegranate juice, and let soften 5 minutes.
 Cook over medium-low heat, stirring, just until gelatin is dissolved; do not let boil.
 Remove from heat and let cool completely.
 Stir in remaining 1 cup pomegranate juice, then pour into chilled mold.
 Skim off foam from surface, and refrigerate until partially set, 1 to 1 1/2 hours.